TG22077/Solar-Management-System/FR_NFR_Solar_Management_System.md

 ** Functional Requirements **

-a)	Login & User Management
+a)	Login and User Management

 1. The system shall allow users to log in using a valid username and password.
 2. The system shall show different features depending on the user’s role (Admin / Customer).